-- A LLB/BProc degree or an equivalent degree from a foreign university that allows entrance to the formal legal profession - A minimum average mark of 65% with respect to the prescribed final-year modules of the LLB/BProc degree - An acceptable level of proficiency in English is required.
+- 1. LLB degree or BProc degree or relevant degree from a foreign university that allows entrance to the formal legal profession - 2.
+A weighted average of at least 65% at final-year level

 Other programme-specific information

 Mini-dissertation

 • The mini-dissertation must comprise 13 000 - 15 000 words - including footnotes but excluding the list of contents and the bibliography.